newhouseb/vickiandthecsounds/README.md

 # The Deal
 If you run `sing.py` you get sung to you the song as played here: http://soundcloud.com/ben-newhouse/jason-mrazs-lucky-as-performed

 It's pretty awful/hilarious.
-I haven't though to much on how to make vickie sing according to rythm in a way that was syntactically simple.
+I haven't though to much on how to make vickie sing according to rythm in a way that was syntactically simple (although it's relatively easy to do with `say` meta commands for speed and silence).

 # The Requirements
 * OSX (for the `say` command)